Skip to content

 Democratization: Teams without 3D expertise can now create basic models for presentations, prototypes, and mockups.

-Cost reduction: For use cases where "good enough" works, AI dramatically reduces the cost of 3D asset creation.
+Cost reduction: For use cases where "good enough" works, AI substantially reduces the cost of 3D asset creation.

-The professional 3D artists I know aren't worried about replacement—they're excited about AI handling tedious work while they focus on creative decisions.
+Professional 3D artists aren't worried about replacement — they're excited about AI handling tedious work while they focus on creative decisions.

 Key Features to Look For